ajiwnl/HelpKonnect-Android/README.md

 - Language: Java
 - Minimum SDK to be used: API 21 (Lollipop, Android 5.0)
 - Build Configuration: Kotlin DSL

+APIs used:
-- Utilizes Open Weather API for Temperature Monitoring in Journal
+- Open Weather API